6 Tips for Breaking in Ruffwear Dog Boots

 4. Try Socks

-Just like socks help with the overall comfort of our shoes, boot liners can help with a dog’s overall comfort, providing a soft wicking layer between the paw and the boot.
-Socks can also help protect the dew claws and enhance fit.
+Just like socks help with the overall comfort of our shoes, Ruffwear Dog Socks can help with a dog’s overall comfort, providing a soft wicking layer between the paw and the boot.
+Dog socks can also help protect the dew claws and enhance fit.

 5. Get the Right Fit